-The ABCD pattern belongs to the well-known harmonic pattern family.
+The ABCD Trading Pattern belongs to the well-known harmonic pattern family.
 Because some traders refer to the ABCD pattern as AB=CD, we’ll use the names interchangeably in this explanation.

-The ABCD pattern is the most basic harmonic pattern.
+The ABCD Trading Pattern is the most basic harmonic pattern.
 One reason for this is because it has far less needs than the majority of other harmonic configurations.
-Furthermore, the ABCD pattern is considerably easier to see on a price chart.
+Furthermore, the ABCD forex pattern is considerably easier to see on a price chart.
 Let’s have a look at how the AB=CD pattern appears.

 The ABCD pattern’s price action begins with a fresh direction (A), which subsequently establishes an important swing level (B), then retraces a section of the A leg (C), and then restarts to take out the significant swing established at B, and continues until it reaches a distance equivalent to AB (D).